rhitabratakarar/CustomLinuxSetup/README.md

 1. Refer to [this page](https://github.com/junegunn/vim-plug).
 2. Copy the code from [this link](https://github.com/junegunn/vim-plug#example) and paste it inside init.vim.
 3. Remove unnecessary Plugins from the pasted code.
 (Note: Plugins are those which have the line starting with 'Plug' word).
-4. Type :so % to reload the nvim instance and type ':PlugInstall' to install the plugins.
+4. Save and restart the nvim instance.
+Type ':PlugInstall' to install the plugins.

 # Use these Instructions to customize manually or can copy the prebuilt configurations present in this repo.